 STINGER

-This pre-prohibition cocktail was mentioned in Tom Bullock’s 1917 book, Ideal Bartender.
-Its popularity grew when Reginald Vanderbilt began ordering it before his meals at The Colony.
+This pre-prohibition cocktail was mentioned in Tom Bullock’s 1917 book Ideal Bartender.
+Its popularity grew when Reginald Vanderbilt ordered it before his meals at The Colony.

 Ingredients: Brandy, White Crème De Menthe